biubiubiiu/FERNet/README.md

 ## Quick Start

-1. Download the [L3F dataset](https://mohitlamba94.github.io/L3Fnet/) and create a symlink to the project root.
+1. Download the [L3F dataset](https://mohitlamba94.github.io/L3Fnet/) and create a symlink `L3F-dataset` to the project root.
 Ensure your directory structure resembles the following:

    ```
-   |-- L3FNet
+   |-- FERNet
        |-- L3F-dataset
            |-- jpeg
                |-- train